joshua-9402/cpet-140-final-project/README.md

 ## Build and Run (Mobile)

-- there is a separate <a href="https://github.com/joshua-9402/cpet-140-final-project-mobile"> repository </a> for the Android and iOS version with appropriate setup and build instructions for both Android and iOS.
+- There is a separate <a href="https://github.com/joshua-9402/cpet-140-final-project-mobile"> repository </a> for the Android and iOS version with appropriate setup and build instructions for both Android and iOS.

 ## Dependencies

 - sqlite3 (runtime + development headers)
+- argon2 (for password hashing, runtime + development headers)
 - Hello ImGui
 - Optional:
   - libraries for platform windows/rendering (GLFW/SDL/DirectX/Metal)